 Opt for a purebred pup

 While mutts are wonderful, it’s a good idea to choose a purebred if you have allergies.
 Why?
 You’ll have a better idea of what you’re getting and whether or not your new BFF will set off your sneezing.
 “The bonus of selecting a purebred dog is their predictability in size, coat, care requirements, and temperament.
 The coat is especially important for allergy sufferers,” explains Dr. Klein.
 “For someone with pet allergies, the American Kennel Club recommends that he/she visit an owner or breeder with the breed of interest for several hours to test allergy sensitivities before making the commitment of bringing a dog home.”
 But with so many dogs to choose from, how can you pick?
-Dr. Klein has a few ideas for allergy sufferers and created this list of 20 hypoallergenic dogs for you to check out.
+Well, we’re about to make it a little more challenging with these photos of the cutest dog breeds as puppies.
+You’ll want them all!

 The Bedlington Terrier is known for its curly, woolly, lamb-like fur.
 While its coat doesn’t shed much, it does grow fast, so regular clipping is necessary.
 In terms of demeanor, the Bedlington Terrier is gentle, lovable, fairly active, and likes to be the center of its family’s attention.
 Loyal to the core, this hypoallergenic dog also has a reputation for being protective of its loved ones.
 Do you have little ones at home?
 These are the best dog breeds for kids.